Cosmetic Procedures and the Brow Lift

 Most of the time, the surgeon will use local anesthesia.
 But if it makes you more comfortable, you can ask for an anesthesia that will put you to sleep during the operation (general anesthesia).
 Once the operation is over, your surgeon will close the incisions with stitches or staples, cleanse the area, and bandage your face.

-It's very important to follow your surgeon's instructions on how to care for the bandage and how frequently to change it.
+It's very important to follow your surgeon's instructions on how to care for the incision and how frequently to change the bandages.